digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 9 Functional Programming 101
 ============================

-In this chapter, you will learn more about expressing complex logic in a functional language like DAML.
+In this chapter, you will learn more about expressing complex logic in a functional language like Daml.
 Specifically, you'll learn about

 - Function signatures and functions
 - Advanced control flow (``if...else``, folds, recursion, ``when``)